 The Kopinor licence gives students and employees the right to make photocopies, printouts and digital copies without obtaining permission from the rightsholders.

-The licence is based on an agreement between Kopinor and the Norwegian Association of Higher Education Institutions for the period from 1 July 2016 to 30 June 2018.
+The licence is based on an agreement between Kopinor and the Norwegian Association of Higher Education Institutions for the period from 1 July 2016 to 30 June 2018, later extended to 31 December 2020.

 The licence gives the right to copy from all published material – Norwegian or foreign – like books, journals, magazines, newspapers etc., as well as internet content.
 The author shall be named, and the title and source of the work shall be stated.